Feline-Only Animal Hospital in Montgomery County

 “I highly recommend this caring, compassionate clinic who specializes in cats.
 They are the best!”
 C.B.

-A Cat Clinic will be celebrating our 30th Anniversary with an Open House on Saturday, June 11.
+A Cat Clinic will be celebrating our 30th Anniversary with an Open House on Saturday, June 11 from 2-4pm.
 Come join us for the festivities!
-Check back as the date gets closer for more information, or contact us at 301-540-7770 or email@example.com.
+Check our ACC in the Community page for more information, or contact us at 301-540-7770 or firstname.lastname@example.org.

 If your cat has an intestinal problem that is being treated with a medication called “Chlorambucil“or “Leukeran“®, we have found a less expensive source from a different compounding pharmacy.
 Please call us at 301-540-7770 for more information before refilling your prescription at your usual compounding pharmacy.